 This is by far the simplest way to copy a table from DynamoDB to Redshift.
 Redshift’s COPY command can accept a DynamoDB URL as one of the inputs and manage the copying process on its own.
 The syntax for the COPY command is as below.

 copy <target_tablename> from 'dynamodb://<source_table_name>' authorization read ratio '<integer>';

-For now, let’s assume we need to move product_details_v1 table from DynamoDB to a target table in Redshift named product_details_tgt.
+For now, let’s assume you need to move product_details_v1 table from DynamoDB to Redshift (to a particular target table) named product_details_tgt.
 The command to move data will be as follows.

 COPY product_details_v1_tgt from dynamodb://product_details_v1 credentials ‘aws_access_key_id = <access_key_id>;aws_secret_access_key=<secret_access_key> readratio 40;